-Singapore, 10 March 2025 A Singapore Exchange Regulation (SGX RegCo) and the NUS Business School’s Centre for Governance and Sustainability (CGS) review has found that most listed issuers have made initial steps towards climate reporting.
+Singapore, 10 March 2025 –A Singapore Exchange Regulation (SGX RegCo) and the NUS Business School’s Centre for Governance and Sustainability (CGS) review has found that most listed issuers have made initial steps towards climate reporting.

+Of the 529 issuers whose sustainability reports were reviewed, 97% carried out climate reporting, namely by having at least one disclosure based on the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
+This compared to 73% in the previous review in 2023.
 However, only 28% of all issuers provided all 11 disclosures that the TCFD recommends.
 On average, each issuer produced eight TCFD disclosures.
 Disclosures on climate scenario analysis, integration of risk management processes and climate targets were among the most lacking across the review

 Other key findings of the review are: